Determine how many impressions to book

 For example, a line item containing one creative that’s 728x90 and one that’s 300x250 has these forecasted page views in the following distribution:

 - Page A: the 728x90 creative serves 2 times without the 300x250,

 - Page B: the 300x250 creative serves 1 time without the 728x90, and

 - Page C: both creatives serve together (the roadblock) 4 times.

 If you have an ad with multiple creatives of the same size and you select the As many as possible or One or more setting for displaying creatives, you must enter the number of creatives of each size.
-Click the Provide some creative details link under the 'Inventory Sizes' field, then entering a number in the 'Count' field.
+Click the Provide some creative details link under the 'Inventory Sizes' field, then enter a number in the 'Count' field.
 Adding creative sizes and counts allows for better forecasting (more creatives mean more opportunities to serve to a given page), so it's optional, but recommended.
 If you don't include a creative count for each inventory size, forecasting will assume one creative per size.

 Results on the first page of the forecast provide guidance that can help you decide how many impressions to book.
 You can also gauge and adjust the effect that booking the prospective line item would have on existing line items by clicking the View contending line items link.